Reviews You Can Rely On

 Tapered center mesh pocket retains gear

-Limited external daisy chains or tie-off points,
+Limited external daisy chains or tie-off points

 There are many details we love about the Black Diamond Beta Light 45, from its tough yet lightweight Ultra 200 fabric to its running vest-inspired shoulder straps (with all those easy-to-access pockets!)
 But what surprised and delighted us the most was just how versatile and modular the pack design was for different trips.
 We could use all of the built-in features for heavier loads or strip them off when going fast and light – the latter being what this pack is best for.
-This pack only weighs 19 ounces when fully stripped, yet still has 40 liters of internal capacity and more than 10 liters of carrying capacity externally.
-For newer ultralight backpackers, this pack offers lots of options to work with while dialing in your preferences and perfecting your systems.
+This pack weighs only 19 ounces when fully stripped, yet still boasts 40 liters of internal capacity and more than 10 liters of external carrying capacity.
+“For newer ultralight backpackers, this pack offers lots of options to work with while dialing in your preferences and perfecting your systems,” notes our lead tester.
+“This is a pack that'll grow with the owner.”

-Unfortunately, this Transformer of a pack isn't great at carrying heavy loads, and we struggled to carry much more than 35 lbs.
+Unfortunately, this Transformer of a pack isn't great at carrying heavy loads, and we struggled to carry much more than 35 pounds.
 The main problem is that the Beta Light 45 doesn't transfer pack weight to the hip belt as well as other packs we tested.
 The vest-style shoulder straps and sternum strap have a bit of stretch to them, which is great for moving quickly (and even running) but not so great for carrying out a seven-day load.
-If you'd rather trade a bit of versatility for an even lighter pack, the Mountain Laurel Designs Exodus 55L is our top suggestion.
-But for high mileage, long days, and lighter loads, the BD Beta Light 45 will support your performance-oriented goals.
+Our lead tester adds some insight: “This pack may appeal to those who like how their running vests and day packs feel and want to capture that in their Ultralight pack.”
+For high mileage, long days, and lighter loads, the BD Beta Light 45 will support your performance-oriented goals.

 The banana-shaped right front pocket on the Beta Light 45 securely fits our phone for easy access to messaging and navigation.